joyrider3774/my_browser_games/znax_microstudio/doc.md

 * Specific changes required for microStudio like saving of highscores, sound, music and skin options, Input handling, drawing functions etc

 ## ChangeLog
+### Version 1.2
+* Added Crossfading between the different states / screens
+* Added Crossfading when highlighting or selecting menu items
+* Added Crossfading when selecting a new skin
 ### Version 1.1
 * Shows how many rectangles are possible to form in the statusbar on the right
 * Made sure when a game starts there are always at least 10 rectangles to form